Excelsior University Pursues Strategic Partnership with Fielding Graduate University: Frequently Asked Questions

 Excelsior has expressed intent to continue offering Fielding’s current programs following the planned merger.
 Students enrolled in Fielding will continue to be provided with high-quality education to complete their degrees.

-Fielding’s programs complement those currently offered at Excelsior and will continue under the intended partnership.
-The result of the merger will be the creation of the Fielding College of Psychology and Behavioral Sciences.
-The new Fielding College will honor the rich history of Fielding Graduate University and continue to offer its outstanding programs.
-Led by Fielding’s expert faculty, this college would offer the graduate and doctoral programs that Fielding is known for, with students supported by the increased resources and infrastructure of Excelsior.
+Fielding’s programs complement those currently offered at Excelsior and will continue under the merger.
+The new Fielding College of Psychology and Behavioral Sciences within Excelsior will be established after approval by the U.S. Department of Education and New York State Education Department.
+Led by Fielding’s expert faculty, this college would offer the programs that Fielding is known for, with students supported by the increased resources and infrastructure of Excelsior.

 Future Vision

-Our vision of aligning Excelsior University and Fielding Graduate University is a transformative partnership that would create the Fielding College of Psychology and Behavioral Sciences, focused on continuing Fielding’s legacy of excellence in psychology and leadership graduate studies.
+Our vision of aligning Excelsior University and Fielding Graduate University is a transformative partnership that would create the Fielding College of Psychology and Behavioral Sciences within Excelsior, focused on continuing Fielding’s legacy of excellence in psychology and leadership studies.